haiwera-silk-cd/magento-devdocs/guides/v2.2/mtf/mtf_entities/mtf_typified-element.md

 ---
 group: mtf-guide
-title: Typified element
+title: 典型元素
 version: 2.2
 github_link: mtf/mtf_entities/mtf_typified-element.md
 ---

 A typified element is an element of the GUI (Select, Multiselect etc).
-Magento has custom typified elements with a special logic, for example: Customized Select, Suggest Dropdown, {% glossarytooltip ca5a9ff1-8182-4fc4-a34b-9b3f831dbf3f %}Store View{% endglossarytooltip %} Selector.
-Typified elements are often used as elements of a form or a grid.
+Magento has custom typified elements with a special logic, for example: Customized Select, Suggest Dropdown, {% glossarytooltip ca5a9ff1-8182-4fc4-a34b-9b3f831dbf3f %}Store View{% endglossarytooltip %} Selector. 典型元素s are often used as elements of a form or a grid.
 Functional Testing Framework (FTF) enables you to test any typified element.

 ## Example {#example}